elisethon/turtlebot3_manipulation_MAS500_Spring25/README.md

 Additional documentation can be found in the [Sphinx documentation](https://master-documentation-s25-gr3-405ee9.gitlab.io/index.html).

-# Hardware Changes and Additions
+#Changes and Additions to Hardware
 ![Image of Robot Platform Aseembly](TBOgBill_Front.jpg)